 Assistant Coach, Cross Country/Track & Field

-Beginning his fifth season as the assistant track and field/cross country coach at Washington University in St. Louis, Lane Lohr has made a tremendous impact on the Bears' track and field program.
+Beginning his sixth season as the assistant track and field/cross country coach at Washington University in St. Louis, Lane Lohr has made a tremendous impact on the Bears' track and field program.

 Lohr was named the 2009 U.S. Track and Field and Cross Country Coaches Association (USTFCCCA) Men's Midwest Region Outdoor Assistant Coach of the Year after the Washington U. men's and women's teams swept the 2009 University Athletic Association (UAA) Outdoor Championships.
 The WU women's team went on to place fifth at the 2009 NCAA Division III Outdoor Championships, achieving the highest finish in school history.

 Under Lohr's tutelage, the Washington U. women's team also won the 2009 UAA Indoor Track and Field Championship, and the WU men's and women's teams combined to boast 15 All-America performances at the 2009 NCAA Indoor and Outdoor Championship meets.